Plan of Study

 A course with a failing grade that has been retaken or replaced will be considered taken for No Credit and must remain on the student’s transcript.
 The most recent grade will be included in calculating the grade point average.

 Students may drop a course during the first two weeks of a semester (or during a corresponding time for summer sessions) without having any entry made on the permanent record.
 After that time, students will receive a grade of W and are financially responsible for the course.

-Withdrawal from a course anytime after the last withdrawal date until the end of the course requires the approval of the instructor of the course.
+Withdrawal from a course after the last withdrawal date until the end of the course requires the approval of the instructor of the course.
 Approval is based on evidence of extenuating circumstances other than academic difficulty in the course.

 Students who do not follow the official procedures, but stop attending classes, receive a grade based on the work completed as compared to the total course requirements.